 - Research beforehand the type of skill set needed for a position (this makes it easier for both the recruiter and applicant to see if they meet the requirements)

-- Give candidates sufficient lead time to prepare so they can assemble the required resources and showcase a true reflection of their abilities.
+- Give candidates sufficient lead time to prepare and upskill so they can assemble the required resources and showcase a true reflection of their abilities.

 - Prepare your remote interview with specific questions that tell you whether or not the applicant possesses the required attributes for the job role.